MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/plan-long-and-short-term-data-storage.md

 7. The library server is a computer on which DPM is installed, the library-sharing command has been run, and the medium changer is enabled.
      A library client is a computer on which DPM is installed, the library-sharing command has been run, and the medium changer is not enabled.
-    We recommend that the system configuration of the library server computer and all library client computers be as similar as possible and that you do not configure any protection groups on the library server.
+    We recommend that the system configuration of the library server computer and all library client computers be as similar as possible.
+Don't configure any protection groups on the library server.

 8. All DPM servers using a shared library must use a similar SQL Server setup for hosting DPM databases.
 For example, they should all use a local instance of the DPM database or all of them should use a remote instance.
-You cannot have some DPM servers using a local instance and others using a remote instance.
+You can't have some DPM servers using a local instance and others using a remote instance.

-After you've set up tapes, when you create a protection group including data sources you want to protect, you'll be able to select tape for long-term and short-term data storage.
+After you set up tapes, when you create a protection group that includes data sources you want to protect, you can select tape for long-term and short-term data storage.

-If you want to use a shared library for multiple DPM servers continue to the next procedure.
+If you want to use a shared library for multiple DPM servers, continue to the next procedure.

 #### Set up tape sharing

 1. On the computer that will be the library server for the shared library, use Device Manager to enable the medium changer.

-    On each library client computer, ensure that the medium changer is not enabled.
+    On each library client computer, ensure that the medium changer isn't enabled.

 2. Enable the Named Pipes protocol for the SQL Server instances of the library server and library client computers.
 Then restart the SQL service.